niklaushirt/cp4waiops-training/content/Introduction/intro_00.md

 - Integrate AIManager with `Slack`

-### Those are the Topics that you are going to work on during this Training:
+## and those are the Topics that you are going to work on during this Training:

 {{< tabs >}}